JTorkk/JTorkk/README.md

 ### Whoami 😄

 Enthusiast about Information Technology with a strong focus on mobile development.
 Currently working full-time at Saarni Likeit Oy while studying Information Technology at the University of Turku.
 Co-founded Mankeli Solutions Oy, a dynamic software company specializing in mobile and web applications.
+My background in ICT began at Kerttuli Upper Secondary School, providing a solid foundation in technology.
 Passionate about mobile development, with considerable experience using Flutter and a keen interest in native development.
-Solid background in ICT from Kerttuli Upper Secondary School.

 <!--
 **JTorkk/JTorkk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.